OneTouch AT G2 and 10G Network Assistant

 The OneTouch AT with 10G module features 10G and 1G Wired Performance tests for validating and troubleshooting end-to-end network path performance.
 These Wired Performance tests facilitate measurement of throughput, frame loss, latency and jitter across wide area networks, local area networks as well as within sites and datacenters.

 The OneTouch AT with 10G module will be located at one end.
-There are options for the test instrument to be located at the other end of the link.
+There are options for a remote end-point to be deployed at the other end of the link.

 |Remote Tester (End-Point)|